copperwater/xNetHack/doc/xnh-changelog-9.0.md

   - Master Kaen can phase through walls and boulders, and casts summon elementals instead of summon insects.
 - One giant on the Valkyrie quest goal level may have a fire horn.
+- You can now play a Barbarian as a dwarf.
+Barbarians can consequently be lawful.
+- You can now play a Tourist as a gnome.
+- You can now play a Rogue as an elf.

 ### Interface changes